-- Identity Clubs: These clubs are organized around identities that are under-represented in the Divinity School and they build community and space for people of those identities.
+- Affinity Groups: These groups are organized around identities that are under-represented and/or marginalized in the Divinity School and they build community and space for people of those identities.

 - Student-Founded Clubs: These are clubs organized by students around particular interests not covered by the Academic Area Clubs or Identity Clubs.

 We are always happy to have new DSA Clubs!
-If you have an idea for a new club please .
+If you have an idea for a new club please contact the Board.

-Alchemy in Color is a network seeking to serve and support underrepresented minority students at the Divinity School.
+Alchemy is a network seeking to serve and support underrepresented minority students at the Divinity School.
 Founded in the Spring of 2012, Alchemy seeks to enrich the social, intellectual, and spiritual lives of students, and offers a platform for events, discussion, gatherings, and fun.
 While Alchemy is a group dedicated to ethnic and religious minorities at the Divinity School, Alchemy seeks to involve as much of the Divinity School community (students, staff, faculty) as possible in its mission to help make the University of Chicago an hospitable and warm place for students to work, play, and live.
 Recent Alchemy events include the winter dance party co-sponsored with the DSA, a three-part dinner and discussion series, and the start of a community service initiative.
-For more information, please contact us .
+For more information, please contact us via email.

-DivOUT provides support for the LGBTQ community at the University of Chicago Divinity School.
+DivOUT provides support for the LGBTQIA+ community affiliated with Swift Hall in any way.
 We strive toward an open and respectful dialogue between students, faculty, and staff, offering safe spaces for LGBTQIA+ identified people, friends, family, and allies.
 We host regular social events throughout the year and attend campus-wide LGBTQIA+ functions as a group.
 Contact DivOUT via email; check us out on Facebook and Instagram, or join our listserv.